 Though Grange is Penfolds’ most famous label, that has not always been the case.
 Back in the late Fifties and early Sixties, their St. Henri was more popular, probably due to its being more approachable and elegant, while Max Schubert’s Grange demanded cellaring.

-United States: California, featured, Italy, United States: Oregon, New Zealand, France, General Interest, Australia, Argentina
+United States: California, featured, New Zealand, United States: Oregon, France, Argentina, Australia, Italy, General Interest